 Monte Carlo methods are used in many application areas, including: finance, bioinformatics, computer graphics, discrete event simulation, physics, and statistical inference.
 We will cover a broad selection of topics, touching on some applications, and on recent developments in Markov chain Monte Carlo and quasi-Monte Carlo.

 Here is a list of topics.
 Last time we were able to cover almost all of them.
-This course no longer covers computer experiments.
+If time permits I will add some sequential Monte Carlo, squeezing down variable generation and variance reduction to make room.
 Monte Carlo methods are used in almost every branch of science and engineering.
 The topics that are most important are .... the ones that help you solve your problems.
 This varies from person to person.
 I've selected topics ranging from fundamental, that almost everybody needs a little, to specialized that some people will need a lot.
 The students have come from: statistics, computer science (graphics, machine learning, information retrieval), finance, biology, education, aero-astro, in the recent past.

 - Art Owen

 - My userid is owenpenguin on stanfordpenguin.edu (remember to remove the Antarctic birds or your email will bounce)

 The class text is one I'm writing.
 The first chapters are here.
 I will add some more in the homework site.

 More references appear here.
 (A few links are broken at present.)

 The homework will involve a mix of programming assignments using Monte Carlo and theoretical exercises.
 The mix is tilted towards applying Monte Carlo.
 Most students solve the problems with R or MATLAB, whichever they are most fluent with.
 You can use python or Mathematica or C++ other tools (no spreadsheets though).